pebbe/zmq4/README.md

 A Go interface to [ZeroMQ](http://www.zeromq.org/) version 4.

-This requires ZeroMQ version 4.0.1 or above.
+This requires ZeroMQ version 4.0.1 or above, with libsodium enabled.

 For ZeroMQ version 3, see: http://github.com/pebbe/zmq3